Freelancer-Protocol/docs/example.md

   <img src="/images/StevesDemoApproval.png" alt="accessibility text" >
 </div>

-Steve likes what he's seeing so he approves the demo. **It's normal that the demo has a few minor glitches Steve would like to see handled for the final stage.**
+**It's normal if the demo has a few minor glitches Steve would like to see handled for the final stage.**
+Steve likes what he's seeing so he approves the demo.

 The milestone will now finalize for sure, as soon as Lisa uploads the deliverable.